 She is a graduate of Hope in the Cities’ Connecting Communities Fellowship Program and studied at the University of Richmond’s Management Training Institute.
 In 2005, Betsy was selected to receive one of the YWCA’s Outstanding Women Awards.
 In 2008 she served on the Virginia State Capitol Civil Rights Memorial Celebration Committee.
 An exhibition of Betsy’s photographs, taken during a World Neighbors trip to Mali, Africa, hangs in the Wilder Museum at Virginia Union University.

 Betsy is an honors graduate of Hollins College (now Hollins University).
 She is the first Hollins graduate to be elected to serve in the Virginia General Assembly.
-She has three grown sons and four grandchildren.
+She has three grown sons and six grandchildren.